 Their claws continued to be out for one another for the remainder of their days, until Joan was the first to pass away from a heart attack.
 The tragedy did nothing to diminish Davis’ acid tongue; “You should never say bad things about the dead, only good…Joan Crawford is dead..Good.”

 1968 : Silent film star Ramon Novarro’s body was found after being brutally murdered.
-A bathroom mirror has the words “US GIRLS ARE BETTER THAN FAGGITS” upon it.
+A bathroom mirror had the words “US GIRLS ARE BETTER THAN FAGGITS” written upon it.

 Novarro was troubled all his life by his conflicted feelings toward his Roman Catholic religion and his homosexuality.
 His life-long struggle with alcoholism is often traced to these issues.
 Once MGM mogul Louis B. Mayer reportedly tried to coerce Novarro into a “lavender marriage”, which he refused.
 Navarro was romantically involved with journalist Herbert Howe, who was also his publicist in the late 1920’s.